Edmonton: Aviation

 Edmonton is a major air transportation gateway to northern Alberta and northern Canada.
-The Edmonton International Airport (EIA) is the main airport serving the city.
+The Edmonton International Airport (YEG) is the main airport serving the city.

 The airport provides passenger service to destinations in the United States, Europe, Mexico, and the Caribbean.
 The airport is located within Leduc County, adjacent to the City of Leduc and the Nisku Industrial Business Park.
 With direct air distances from Edmonton to places such as London in United Kingdom being shorter than to other main airports in western North America, Edmonton Airports is working to establish a major container shipping hub called Port Alberta.

 Rail

 Edmonton serves as a major transportation hub for Canadian National Railway, whose North American operations management centre is located at their Edmonton offices.
-It is also tied into the Canadian Pacific Railway network, which provides service from Calgary to the south and extends northeast of Edmonton to serve Alberta's Industrial Heartland.
+It is also tied into the Canadian Pacific Kansas City network, which provides service from Calgary to the south and extends northeast of Edmonton to serve Alberta's Industrial Heartland.

 Inter-city rail passenger rail service is provided by Via Rail's premier train, the Canadian, as it travels between Vancouver, British Columbia, and Toronto, Ontario.
-Passenger trains stop at the Edmonton railway station three days a week in both directions.
+Passenger trains stop at the Edmonton railway station two days a week in both directions.
 The train connects Edmonton to multiple stops in British Columbia, Alberta, Saskatchewan, Manitoba, and Ontario.

-Service on the entire Canadian route was temporarily suspended on March 31, 2020, due to the COVID-19 pandemic.
-Service on the Canadian from Vancouver as far east as Winnipeg, including to Edmonton, resumed on December 11, 2020, with one round trip per week.